 Employees must be paid for the work they do.
 They should get at least minimum wage for hours worked in each pay period.

 Pay periods cannot be longer than 16 days.
-All money earned, including overtime and statutory holiday pay, must be paid within eight days after the end of the pay period.
+All money earned, including overtime and statutory holiday pay, must be paid within 8 days after the end of the pay period.
 Annual vacation pay and wages in an employee’s time bank do not need to be paid within the pay period.

 Wages must be paid in Canadian currency.
 Payment can be cash, cheque, bank draft, or money order.
 It can also be made by direct deposit to an employee's bank account if this agreed to in writing or if this arrangement is part of a collective agreement.
 Farm labour contractors must pay wages directly to an employee's bank account.

 When employment ends, employers must pay employees their final wages.

 All employees must be paid at least minimum wage.
 The minimum wage in British Columbia is $16.75 per hour.